In this article

 With this understanding, you can develop a support group from friends and family members who will help you sell your loved one an intervention.

 Alcohol addiction treatment is provided in various settings.
-The setting is dependent on the unique needs and requirements of each individual.
+The setting is dependent on the unique needs and requirements of each person.

-Inpatient treatment is provided in a setting where the individual stays in a facility for the whole duration of the treatment.
+Inpatient treatment is provided in a setting where the person stays in a facility for the whole duration of the treatment.
 Staff members offer consistent monitoring and care, including detox addiction medicine treatment.

 Outpatient treatment allows a patient to continue to live at home without taking time away from school or work.
-They receive treatment ranging in intensity depending on the individual’s needs.
+They receive treatment ranging in intensity depending on the person's needs.